Credit for Continuing Medical Education

 Claiming (CME) Credit

-Physicians and other health care professionals seeking AMA PRA Category 1 Credits™ for this continuing medical education activity must complete the online CME Request for Credit Survey by , June 21, 2019.
+Physicians and other health care professionals seeking AMA PRA Category 1 CreditsTM for this live continuing medical education activity must complete the online CME Request for Credit Survey by Friday, November 12, 2021.
+(Satellite sessions are NOT CME designated)

 Following this learning activity, participants should be able to: